924 Gilman Street: Rules and code of conduct

 Volunteers handing out earplugs, narcan, condoms, and fentanyl test strips.

 As one early participant recalled, "in order to not be closed down by local police we had to have rules, such as no drinking in or around the club, no fighting, things like that."
 This necessitated a regularized approach to security and resulted in events that were less violent than the 1980s hardcore norm, providing a more or less "safe environment" and sense of collective responsibility.

-Josh Levine, a long time punk rock fan, band member, and 1986 Gilman volunteer later recalled:

-There was something in the air, you could say, back then.
-A good feeling, or a sense of pulling together, and unity among people who just wanted to see bands that was free of sexism, homophobia, racism, and especially violence.
-Shows were not as safe then—there were shows I went to before Gilman where I got beat up...
-Shows where I went to jail, just for being a punk rock kid out after curfew.
-And worse, shows where I saw people getting beat up by skinheads, or jocks, and there was not a damn thing I could do about it if I wanted to stay healthy.
-Those were the kind of things that motivated us to get involved.

-At present, all shows at 924 Gilman are required to have security staff present.
-Narcan, fentanyl test strips, condoms, lubricant, and earplugs are available for free at all events.
-The club also maintains a strict code of conduct, with security staff trained to respond to emergencies and de-escalate conflicts when needed.

 Legacy

 Influence on punk and DIY culture

 The venue saw the first public appearance of Operation Ivy, a thrashing ska-punk outfit that gained nearly instantaneous local popularity, and was a proving grounds for the young Green Day—the albums of whom helped to launch the Lookout Records empire of Larry Livermore and David Hayes.
 The eclectic sounds of this and other pioneer "Gilman bands" stood in contrast to the speed metal and ultra-aggressive hardcore that dominated the punk world during the middle 1980s.

 Staying true to the "independent spirit" was also a major component of the club's philosophy, and many of the bands that started out at Gilman found themselves on the outs with the club after achieving mainstream success.
 Green Day's song "86" from their album Insomniac is about being banned from the club after their major label debut Dookie was released.